 Avoidance out of fear is what keeps you stuck.

-To control anxiety attacks, you need to change your attitude about them.
+To control panic attacks, you need to change your attitude about them.

-Attitude refers to your basic view of your beliefs about panic and anxiety, and you should act in the face of anxiety.
+Attitude refers to your basic view of your beliefs about panic.

 You attitude should be one that contradicts what your instinct tells you, and the reaction your brain urges you to have.